Introducing real moments

 It happened on a Saturday night.
 My partner[1] and I were at Wasteland—a massive techno party where thousands of people dress up in leather, latex, lingerie, or simply nothing at all, and everybody dances like there’s no tomorrow.
 The first time a friend invited me to this party, I immediately declined—I couldn’t picture myself in a place like that.
 But over the days that followed, my curiosity beat my judgment and I decided to join her after all.

 My partner and I were sitting on a black, leather sofa in one of the smaller rooms.
-The music was less loud so we could actually hear each other speak.
+The music was less loud here, so we could actually hear each other speak.
 Both somewhat intoxicated, we were having a conversation that was more honest than I was generally capable of at that point in my life.

 “You know,” I said, “I want to do something different.”